Tortar/IdTables.jl/README.md

 [![Coverage](https://codecov.io/gh/Tortar/IdTables.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/Tortar/IdTables.jl)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

 `IdTables.jl` implements containers with stable identifiers storing data with a structure-of-vectors layout.
-Differently from other dataframes implementations as `DataFrames.jl`, `TypedTables.jl`, etc..., each row is assigned a stable identifier when initialized which can then be used to index into the container.
-This allows to support `O(1)` access, addition and deletion of ID-backed rows, without compromising the performance of operations of single homogeneous fields of the structure, unlike a vector/dictionary of structs.

-The main type exported by the library is `IdTable`, which is a type compatible with the `Tables.jl`.
-Additionally, also the struct vectors which internally are used to store the data of an `IdTable` are also
+The main type exported by the library is `IdTable`, which is a type compatible with the `Tables.jl` interface.
+Additionally, also the struct vectors types `SlotMapStructVector` and `SparseSetStructVector`, which internally are used to store the data of an `IdTable`, are available.

-available: `SlotMapStructVector` and `SparseSetStructVector`.
+Differently from other packages such as `DataFrames.jl`, `TypedTables.jl`, etc..., each row of an `IdTable` is assigned a stable identifier when it's added to the table.
+This can then be used to index into the container allowing to support `O(1)` access, addition and deletion of ID-backed rows without compromising the performance of operations on single homogeneous fields, unlike a dictionary of structs.

 ## Examples